KyuriP/KyuriP.github.io/_news/announcement_3.md

 ---
 layout: post
-title: Network Analysis course at University Amsterdam is officially over
+title: Network Analysis course at University of Amsterdam has finished
 date: 2022-12-22 16:11:00-0400
 inline: false
 ---